MaxAlyokhin/binary-synth/README.md

 6. If we have reached the end of the file, stop execution or start again

+## MIDI

+When the MIDI mode is enabled, the first available port and its first channel are automatically selected.
+Next, a noteOn signal is sent sequentially when reading, and a noteOff signal is sent after the Reading speed time.
+In Continuous mode, a Pitch signal is sent after each noteOn to hit the desired frequency.

+MIDI messages can be sent:

+-   to neighboring tabs and browser windows if they are listening to MIDI (e.g., in the web analog [DX7](http://mmontag.github.io/dx7-synth-js))
+-   in DAW and other applications with virtual synthesizers (i.e. BS can control, for example, synthesizer in Ableton).
+-   to MIDI-compatible external devices connected to a computer

+To send MIDI messages to a DAW on Windows devices, you can use [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).

+> **Note**: After any manipulations with MIDI ports (connection/disconnection/re-connection) it is necessary to completely restart the browser, closing all browser windows if there are several of them

+> **Note**: MIDI messages are generated on the desktop only

 ## Run locally and build the project

 ### Just copy the app